LucasSte/MlxTorch/README.md

 # MlxTorch

-This is a fork of PyTorch with the intent to experiment having the MLX as a backend.
-The goal was simply to detect if such an integration was possible and whether we would have any gains.
+This is a fork of PyTorch with the intent to experiment having MLX as a backend.
+The goal was simply to analyze if such an integration was possible and whether we would have any gains.

-This branch tests deferring the execution of code in the GPU until the final result is necessary in an attempt to improve performance over the eager implementation.
+This branch tests deferring the execution of code in the GPU until the final result is necessary to improve performance over the eager implementation.

 This solution is likely the preferred for the continuation of this library if there is enough interest.